Manipulate, Analyze and Apply GIS Data

 City of Seattle - SDOT

-Learn how to apply geographic information systems to solve complex land, resource and transportation problems in a range of sustainability-related contexts.
+Learn how to apply geographic information systems to solve complex land, water and transportation problems in a range of sustainability-related contexts.

-Learn best practices for programming in the versatile Python language, and acquire hands-on experience by creating a variety of scripts and applications.
+Learn best practices for programming in the versatile Python language and acquire the skills to develop Web applications and do back-end development.